steven-mcdonald/steven-mcdonald.github.io/index.md

 <img src="images/surface_temp.gif?raw=true"/>

+This next map shows global flight routes and I have highlighted some that I have taken based on where I was living at the time.

 ---
 <p style="font-size:11px">Page template forked from <a href="https://github.com/evanca/quick-portfolio">evanca</a></p>
 <!-- Remove above link if you don't want to attibute -->